MRHeding/antoinetpastrysystem/PAYMENT_IMPLEMENTATION.md

 ## Overview

-Successfully integrated PayMongo payment gateway with e-wallet support (GCash, Maya/PayMaya, and GrabPay) using hosted checkout pages for Antoinette's Pastries e-commerce website.
+Successfully integrated PayMongo payment gateway with e-wallet support (GCash, Maya/PayMaya, and GrabPay) using hosted checkout pages for Antonette's Pastries e-commerce website.

 ## What Was Implemented